Understanding Civil Law

 2. Landlord-Tenant Disputes

 Issues between landlords and tenants often involve lease agreements, eviction proceedings, security deposits, and maintenance responsibilities.
 Landlords must comply with tenant protection laws, while tenants must adhere to lease terms.
 Rent-related disagreements, such as unlawful rent hikes, delayed rent payments, or disputes over rent arrears, also form a major part of landlord-tenant issues and often require the guidance of an advocate in civil court to ensure fair and legal resolution.
+For clarity on tenancy documentation and the emerging requirement of registering rent agreements within 60 days, you may read our detailed article on the New Rent Rules 2025.

 3. Ownership Disputes